As party leaders age, progressive Black Democrats take stage

 “They have lived experiences,” Nnaemeka said.
 “There’s no translation needed for Jamaal Bowman to talk about the crisis of police brutality.”
 Bowman, challenging 16-term veteran Rep. Eliot Engel in a district covering parts of the Bronx and Westchester County, grew up in public housing in New York.

-Many moderates dispute that the Democratic Party is increasingly becoming controlled by progressives and that Black voters inevitably skew to the left.
+Despite Tuesday’s races, Rep. Daniel Lipinski, D-Ill., one of Congress’s most conservative Democrats, is the only Democratic incumbent to lose this year.
+And moderates dispute that Democrats are becoming controlled by progressives and that Black voters inevitably skew to the left.

 They note that the moderate Biden decisively clinched the presidential nomination over Sanders with lopsided support from African American voters.
 They say the dozens of Democratic freshmen elected in 2018, giving them House control, included centrist lawmakers of color such as Reps.
 Colin Allred, D-Texas, and Xochitl Torres Small, D-N.M.